눈치 and 정 Decoded: Korean Social Radar and Accumulated Bonds

 Accept hospitality.
 When a Korean colleague brings you food, when a neighbor offers help, when someone insists on paying: accept, express genuine appreciation, and find your own moment to give back later.
 You do not need to return the favor immediately.
 Let the relationship breathe.

 Show up.
 The accumulation of jeong is largely a function of presence over time.
-Being consistently around, at team dinners, in the neighborhood, in the routines that build familiarity, does more work than any single gesture.
+Being consistently around, in the neighborhood, in the routines that build familiarity, does more work than any single gesture.

 When you leave, give your departure the weight it deserves.